 PMI’s Project Management Exam is commonly referred to as one of the most challenging certification exams for professionals, and rightfully so: the four hour, 200 question exam is quite extensive.
 Thus, the need for appropriate review and study is required to earn the PMP certification.
 But before you begin a review of the exam content, you must make sure that you have knowledge of the training content as well.
-Cybrary provides comprehensive training in our free Project Management Professional course for those who need introduction to the world of project management, as well as those who need to refresh prior knowledge.
+Cybrary provides comprehensive training in our Project Management Professional course for those who need introduction to the world of project management, as well as those who need to refresh prior knowledge.

 Project, Program and Portfolio Fundamentals

 Program Fundamentals: A project is a problem for which a solution is sought by working systematically.
 It includes defining the task to be achieved, planning how to achieve, undertaking and monitoring the plan.
 A project is an endeavor possessing the following characteristics: